 For a Fire Safety Certificate quotation simply e-mail your planning or project drawings to email@example.com.
 You’ll receive a quote within 24hrs.
-Alternatively, if you have no drawings you may call on one of the telephone numbers above or on skype to cfisca.
+Alternatively, if you have no drawings you may call 071 933 5987 to discuss the project.

 - What is a Fire Safety Certificate?

 - Is there any legislation governing Fire Safety Certificates?

 - Does my proposed development require a Fire Safety Certificate?

 - What happens if I ignore the legislation and build anyway?